Pen – FrøyaRingen (NYTEK23)

 For transport/towing of pen with sinker tube lying on top of the walkway, guidelines for securing the sinker tube must be followed.
 These are listed below.

-- Check if it is necessary to apply for towing allowance of floating collars.
+- Check if it is necessary to apply for towing authorization of floating collars.

 - Pen must be towed without the net.